hichamNoob/odin-recipes/README.md

 I will use the basic html skills: the head, the body, I will also use the ability to link multiple pages.
 9/29/2023.
 Learned css basics.
 Added colors, backround colors, font style changes.
+10/01/2203.
+Learned box model. added boxes to make it prettier